-European National Regulatory Authorities in Energy
+European National Regulatory Authorities in the Energy area

 The aim of this note is to provide the information necessary to understand the European energy market and to know it’s responsible for the implementation and harmonization of EU Directives, Regulations and any other European official act.